Graham · Argyll & Bute

 Cruach nam Miseag — common questions

-- How hard is Cruach nam Miseag?
+- How difficult is Cruach nam Miseag?

 - The standard good-weather months for Cruach nam Miseag are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.